-In Brussels we can still clearly notice it’s great, historical duality, referring to the high and low districts, which contain the rich and poor accordingly.
+In Brussels we can still clearly notice it’s great, historical duality, referring to the high and low districts, which contain the rich and poor respectively.
 This polarity contains political mechanisms that create plenty of limits on the perception and development of the city, making it virtually impossible to evolve from what is currently being built.

 ‘The European capital is expected to be an original and innovative product, easier to define by what it should not be.
 This is also due to the fact that it is a product in making, still unclear in its final outcome.’

 The European capital should be a physical hub that allows for cultural interactions which can be stimulated by interlacing the actual urban network.
 The most important means of keeping the metropolitan area together across these fragments is its infrastructure.
 This makes the urban region what it is, a catalyst for further development and experience of the city.

 ‘The corridor along the canal, a former industrial section of the lower city, is currently one of the most heterogeneous parts of the city, inhabited by a highly diverse socioeconomic composition of inhabitants.
 It is a part of the city that is currently neglected and to many citizens is the symbol of the east-west disconnection and imbalance.’